Jp3132/amazon_shopping_assistant/README.md

 ## Steps to Run

-# Database Restoration Guide

-Follow these steps to restore the PostgreSQL database using the provided `backup.sql` file:

----

-## Prerequisites

 1. **Install PostgreSQL**:
    - Ensure PostgreSQL is installed on your system.
    - For installation, visit the [PostgreSQL official site](https://www.postgresql.org/download/).